marionwalton/media-and-society/index.md

 ### Citing the pocket textbook

 ![Activity](img/quote-left.svg)
+[Citations](https://marionwalton.github.io/media-and-society/definitions.html/#citation) are very important in academic writing and tell your reader that certain information and ideas you are using came from another source.

-You should cite any definitions, quotations and paraphrases from the pocket textbook as follows:
+You should _cite_ any definitions, quotations and paraphrases from the pocket textbook just like a website, as follows:

 >Walton, M., et al. 2025.
 Media & Society: A Pocket Textbook.
 Available https://marionwalton.github.io/media-and-society/